 This ETF has heaviest allocation in the Materials sector--about 100% of the portfolio.

-Looking at individual holdings, Dowdupont Inc (DWDP) accounts for about 15.07% of total assets, followed by Linde Plc (LIN) and Ecolab Inc (ECL).
+Looking at individual holdings, Linde Plc (LIN) accounts for about 11.89% of total assets, followed by Ecolab Inc (ECL) and Dupont De Nemours Inc (DD).

 Performance and Risk

 Fidelity MSCI Materials Index ETF sports a Zacks ETF Rank of 4 (Sell), which is based on expected asset class return, expense ratio, and momentum, among other factors.
-FMAT, then, is not a suitable option for investors seeking exposure to the Materials ETFs segment of the market.
-Instead, there are better ETFs in the space to consider.
+FMAT, then, is not the best option for investors seeking exposure to the Materials ETFs segment of the market.
+However, there are better ETFs in the space to consider.

 To learn more about this product and other ETFs, screen for products that match your investment objectives and read articles on latest developments in the ETF investing universe, please visit Zacks ETF Center.